w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 The XCM pallet ([`pallet-xcm`](https://github.com/paritytech/polkadot/tree/master/xcm/pallet-xcm)) provides a set of pre-defined, commonly used XCVM programs in the form of a set of extrinsics.

-This pallet provides some default implementations for traits required by `XcmConfig`, as well the `ExecuteXcm` trait over the pallet's own configuration.
+This pallet provides some default implementations for traits required by `XcmConfig`.
+The XCM executor is also included as an associated type within the pallet's configuration.

 Where the XCM format defines a set of instructions used to construct XCVM programs, `pallet-xcm` defines a set of extrinsics that can be utilized to build XCVM programs, either to target the local or external chains. `pallet-xcm`'s functionality is separated into three categories:

 :::note